 - Bob’s maximum CPP entitlement at age 65 will be $920 per month.

 - The OAS at age 65 is projected to be $670 per month.

-Of course, the government does provide additional financial support for low income Canadians in the form of a Guaranteed Income Supplement.
+Of course, the government does provide additional financial support for low-income Canadians in the form of a Guaranteed Income Supplement.
 However, Bob will not receive any Guaranteed Income Supplement.
-He has already received more than the maximum income cutoff of $1,482 per month as single person, or $1,960 as a married couple.
+He has already received more than the maximum income cutoff of $1,482 per month as a single person, or $1,960 as a married couple.

 If Bob wanted to maintain his current lifestyle expenditures, he would need additional savings of $254,000 at a 6.0% rate of return to generate the extra $1,270 per month to supplement CPP & OAS benefits.

-We have outlined a fairly dramatic example, but this is a reality a lot of Canadians who haven’t planned ahead.
+We have outlined a fairly dramatic example, but this is the reality for a lot of Canadians who haven’t planned ahead.
 If you have any questions about what your retirement income situation could look like, please contact us!

 We would love to hear your thoughts, so leave us a comment, like this post, and share it with your friends.
 Follow our blog for more great content in the future.

 Some additional articles of interest on the subject: